The Angel (2018 film): Plot

 When Israel shoots down a Libyan commercial plane filled with civilians, Libyan leader Muammar Gaddafi wants vengeance, but Sadat is not willing to attack civilians.
-Knowing it will anger Gaddafi and the other Arab nations if Egypt does not support Libya, Ashraf comes up with a ploy to stabilize the situation.
+Knowing it would anger Gaddafi and the other Arab nations if Egypt did not support Libya, Ashraf came up with a ploy to stabilize the situation.
 He goes to Gaddafi to pledge Egypt's support but makes sure that their retaliatory attack is not successful.

-Back at Rome International Airport on September 3, 1973, Ashraf removes a pin from the missile launcher before giving it to the terrorists, making it ineffective.
+Back at Rome International Airport on September 3, 1973, Ashraf removed a pin from the missile launcher before giving it to the terrorists, rendering it ineffective.
 When the Israeli commercial airliner takes off, the launcher does not fire.
-Italian authorities, having been notified about the terrorists by Ashraf, apprehend them.
+Italian authorities, having been notified about the terrorists by Ashraf, apprehended them.

 Having regained Mossad's trust, Ashraf informs Alex and Mossad chief Zvi Zamir about an imminent Egyptian invasion of Israel on Yom Kippur.
 However, Israel dismisses the warning as yet another false alarm, like the previous two warnings.
 It is then revealed that this was Ashraf's plan all along, inspired by the fable of the Boy Who Cried Wolf.
-Realizing that peace could only be achieved through diplomacy, not war, but also realizing Israel would not agree to peace talks while they had the military upper hand, Ashraf decided to pave the way for a short but successful surprise attack on Israel.
+Realizing that peace could only be achieved through diplomacy, not war, but also knowing that Israel would not agree to any peace talks while they had the military upper hand, Ashraf decided to pave the way for a short but successful surprise attack on Israel.
 A military stalemate between Israel and Egypt ensues in the Yom Kippur War, peace talks begin and the two countries finally broker a peace treaty which heralds a period of lasting peace and sees both Sadat and Menachem Begin receive the Nobel Peace Prize.
-At the same time, Ashraf's marriage to Mona ends as Mona, kept in the dark about Ashraf's plan, believes his frequent trips abroad and continued friendship with Diana Ellis - in actuality strategic parts of his mission - confirm that he is having an affair.
+At the same time, Ashraf's marriage to Mona ends as Mona, kept in the dark about Ashraf's plan, believes his frequent trips abroad and continued friendship with Diana Ellis - in actuality part of a cover for his mission - confirm that he is having an affair.

 Years later, Alex meets Ashraf, gifts him a copy of Aesop's Fables and informs him that he has recognized the Boy Who Cried Wolf strategy.
 Ashraf responds that no matter what happened, if peace came out of it, everyone is better off.

 An epilogue states that Ashraf died mysteriously in 2007 when he fell from the balcony of his London flat.
 He is the only man to be recognized as a national hero in both Israel and Egypt.